-- Bitter Sweet Ending: The Prince survives and saves Malik's kingdom and all its inhabitants, but at the cost of Malik's life.
-The scene after the credits also implies that Razia died to stop him.
+- Bitter Sweet Ending: the Prince survives and saves Malik's kingdom and all its inhabitants, but at the cost of Malik's life.

 - Lampshade Hanging: The Prince does a lot of this.
 Noting that every time he gets into one of "these situations" there's a woman ordering him around.
 Noting that just once he'd like a trap system that could tell him from the enemy.
 Asking why it's always sand, and who built a particular puzzle that needed to be solved in order to reach some stairs.
 Complaining that Razia didn't warn him about certain traps."I suppose if I were a thousand years old I'd forget things too.
 Like giant collapsing staircases that could kill people.

 - Locked Out of the Fight: To defeat Ratash, Razia becomes a part of the Prince's sword.
 She then promptly loses her magic when the final battle begins due to Ratash's interference.